EdoardoMaiolii/SpeechRecognizerAndroid/README.md

 - Back -> delete the last printed output.

 ## Run the application
--Hit play on Android Studio on emulator or phisycal device
+- Hit play on Android Studio on emulator or physical device
+- Install the apk SpeechRecognizer.apk (located in the project root directory) on physical device.